-Table 2 - Certification Criteria
+Table 2 - SSA Certification Criteria

-Торіс Element Requirement Reference Document Secure Development SDLPA The supplier holds an ISASecure SDLA [SDLA-300] Implemented by Supplier SSA certificate.
+Торіс Element Requirement Reference Document Secure Development Processes Implemented by Supplier SDLPA The supplier holds an ISASecure SDLA certification, at the time of issuance of the SSA certificate.
 The system is within the stated scope of the certified process, for development going forward.
-[SDLA-312] -OR- An SDLPA process evaluation is done as part of the SSA evaluation and passes.
-In particular, all SDLPA criteria that apply to systems, are assessed as pass.
-The validation criteria are enumerated in the column labeled "Development Organization and SDL Validation Activity" in [SDLA-312].
-Validations that depend upon capability security level, SHALL be assessed for all capability security levels n , where some system zone is to be certified to level n .
-Secure Development Processes Applied to System SDA-S The system passes SDA-S, a review of security development artifacts, for certification level n , for each zone to be certified to level n .
+[SDLA-300] [SDLA-312] Secure Development Processes Applied to System SDA-S The system passes SDA-S, a review of security development artifacts, for capability security level n , for each zone to be certified to capability security level n .
 SDA-S requirements validation SHALL take into account all layouts in scope for the certification.
-[SSA-312] Security Functions of FSA-S All FSA-S criteria applicable to the capability [SSA-311] System security level equal to the certification level for each security zone, are assessed as either supported or NA for that zone.
-[EDSA-310] If more than one layout is in scope for the certification, FSA-S requirements validation by testing SHALL be performed on a system with a reference layout as defined in requirement ISASecure_SY.R3.
+[SSA-312] Security Functions of System FSA-S All FSA-S criteria applicable to the capability security level to be certified for each security zone, are assessed as either supported or NA for that zone.
+[SSA-311] If more than one layout is in scope for the certification, FSA-S requirements validation by testing SHALL be performed on a system with a reference layout as defined in requirement ISASecure_SY.R3.
 Other FSA-S validations SHALL take into account all layouts for each zone in scope for the certification.
+Vulnerability Identification Testing VIT-S The system passes VIT-S, per the pass/fail criteria for capability security level n .
+If more than one layout is in scope for the certification, VIT-S SHALL be performed on a system with a reference layout as defined in requirement ISASecure_SY.R3.
+[SSA-420]